 Seafood boils are the block parties of the south!
 Grab your friends and host a Southern Shrimp Boil, with this easy and flavorful recipe!

 As a kid, I envisioned block parties as magical, dreamy events.
 I guess it comes from my childhood fascination with all things stemming from the 1960’s and 70’s and watching WAY too many movies set in this time period.
-In my mind there were kids riding bikes down the street, parents sitting in lawn chairs, tables set up with checkered tablecloths and topped with an assortment of gelatin salads, all while fireworks lit up the night’s sky.

 However, that was all movie magic.
 In real life we NEVER had a block parties.
 But what we did have were seafood boils!
 Living in Texas and Louisiana, crawfish boils were as much a part of life as was the rodeo, Mardi Gras and football!
-And now that I think about it, these crawfish boils are the southern version of a block party.
-These boils bring everyone together to bond over a picnic table loaded with food; and yes, occasionally have live music and fireworks too!

 As a child, I loved running around with my cousins, my hair in pigtails, dressed in cut off denim shorts and sneakers with no socks; as we laughed and giggled thinking why on Earth would someone eat a crawfish! 😉 Memories I will always and forever cherish.